RogerThattt/Data-Flywheel/README.md

 # Data-Flywheel
-the data flywheel turns raw data into a durable competitive advantage.
+The data flywheel turns raw data into a durable competitive advantage.
 Over time, it transforms operational efficiency, customer experience, and revenue growth